cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

 ### Cypress GitHub Enterprise app installation process

-To integrate the Dashboard with GitHub Enterprise, you need to create a new GitHub App, copy the necessary settings and credentials from the new app, paste them into the Dashboard, and complete the activation process.
+To integrate Cypress Cloud with GitHub Enterprise, you need to create a new GitHub App, copy the necessary settings and credentials from the new app, paste them into Cypress Cloud, and complete the activation process.

-1. With your Dashboard organization's GitHub Enterprise page open, open a new tab or browser window and browse to your GitHub Enterprise site.
+1. With your Cypress Cloud organization's GitHub Enterprise page open, open a new tab or browser window and browse to your GitHub Enterprise site.
 Navigate to your GitHub organization → **Settings** → **Developer settings** → **GitHub Apps**.
 Do **NOT** go to **OAuth Apps**.
 Click the **New GitHub App** button.